 Land use planning is often concerned with the impacts from a use or activity on neighbouring / surrounding properties, where those neighbouring uses as sensitive uses such as residential.
-For example, noise impacts created by a nightclub entertainment facility in an urban area, or from aircraft noise, motor sport precincts, or an industry activity.
+For example, the effects of a food and drink outlet within a mixed-use complex, or from aircraft noise, motor sport precincts, or an industry activity.

-Further advice on airport provisions to ensure development is designed and constructed to attenuate aircraft noise by achieving desired indoor design sound levels is contained within the SPP Guidance available on the Department's website.
+Further advice on airport provisions to ensure development is designed and constructed to attenuate aircraft noise by achieving desired indoor design sound levels is contained within the SPP Guidance available on the department's website.